How to Plow Snow and Scrape Ice to a “T” this Winter

 Find Your Super Power Where the Rubber Hits the Road

 Slip, slide, skid.
-When it comes to plowing snow and scraping ice with a skid steer, “S” definitely does not stand for Superman.
+When it comes to plowing snow and scraping ice with a skid steer, “S” definitely stand for Superman.
 For exceptional clearing, maximum productivity and minimal fuel consumption, you need to do it to a “T”.

 Without traction, neither the size of your plow nor the power of your skid steer can save customers in distress.
 I don’t care if your mild-mannered alter-ego works at a newspaper and you make quick changes in phone booths; if you want to leap large parking lots in a single bound (or even small drives), you’re going to need to get some grip.